Deep Dive: How to avoid credit card duplicates in QuickBooks Online

 (For a more in-depth explanation of available export options, take a look at the QuickBooks Online: Export Options post.)

 If you have Auto-Sync enabled, once the report is final approved, Concierge will export it to QBO automatically.
 If you aren't using Auto-Sync, you will need to manually export the report.
-Once the reports have been exported, you will see a QBO symbol next to the report:

 Step 3: Import your credit card transactions into QuickBooks Online